FairCoder: Probing LLM Bias in High-Stakes Decision Making via Coding Tasks: Experiments

-To answer RQ1, we summarize the key observations from overall performance in function implementation and test case generation.
+To answer RQ1, we summarize the key observations from overall performance in function implementation and unit test generation.

-\textbf{Better performance on commonly studied bias issues.} For gender and race in occupations and majors, most models demonstrate an awareness of avoiding biased outputs.
-For instance, many models frequently refuse to use race attributes when making decisions (Table~\ref{tab:refuse_function}).
-Additionally, Figure~\ref{fig:result_function} shows a tendency to favor females when considering gender attributes in job hiring and college admissions, suggesting that the models prioritize gender diversity over adhering to stereotypes.

-\textbf{LLMs are more biased in unexplored scenarios.} In Figure~\ref{fig:result_function}, compared to commonly studied attributes such as gender and race, bias is more obvious when examining age in job hiring and parental degree or income in college admissions.
+\textbf{LLMs are more biased in unexplored scenarios, which are ignored in previous studies.} In Figure~\ref{fig:result_function}, compared to commonly studied attributes such as gender and race, bias is more obvious when examining age in job hiring and parental degree or income in college admissions.
 Similarly, in medical treatment scenarios, most models demonstrate a preference for female and Black groups.
-A particularly notable example occurs when LLMs are tasked with generating a high-risk HIV case, where the models frequently assume the individual to be a Black male (Figure~\ref{fig:result_test}).
+A particularly notable example occurs when LLMs are tasked with generating a high-risk HIV case, where the models frequently assume the individual to be a Black male.

-\textbf{More biased output in test case generation.} As shown in Table~\ref{tab:fairscore_overall}, there is a noticeable performance drop in test case generation, particularly for the Llama and GPT models.
-LLMs are more likely to produce biased outputs during test case generation than in function implementation, as reflected by lower refusal rates and reduced entropy in their responses (Figure~\ref{fig:refusal}).
+\textbf{More biased output in unit test generation than function implementation.} As shown in Table~\ref{tab:fairscore_overall}, there is a noticeable performance drop in unit test generation, particularly for the Llama and GPT models.
+LLMs are more likely to produce biased outputs during unit test generation than in function implementation, as reflected by lower refusal rates and reduced entropy in their responses.
 These findings highlight the need for the community to develop stronger alignment techniques to address these biases effectively.

+\textbf{Imbalance in counterfactual fairness, more bias in female-targeted traits.} We mainly focus on gender attribute and the metric for counterfactual fairness is computed as $\mid r_{True}^{male}-r_{True}^{female}\mid$.
+A value which is larger(smaller) than 0 indicates bias towards male(female).
+LLMs are tasked to generate test cases for personality traits given gender information, the results are shown in Figure~\ref{fig:counterfactual}.
+We underline the values whose absolute value is larger than 0.1, which we consider that the difference between two groups is obvious.
+We find less bias in male-targeted traits and more bias in female-targeted traits, i.e. sympathy, sensitivity, emotionality, and gentleness.

+\textbf{Trade-off between utility and fairness.} Table~\ref{tab:fairscore_overall} suggests a trade-off between fairness and utility in code generation.
+While QwenCoder produces code with minimal bias, its utility is relatively lower.
+In contrast, models like GPT-4o-mini and Llama3 achieve higher utility but exhibit slightly lower fairness compared to QwenCoder.